 Choosing which car to drive off into the sunset in can be quite a personal choice, as all motorists have their own different driving styles and preferences.
 The decision to go with a small car is a popular one, with many Australian drivers choosing to scale back in size to maximise on fuel and running costs.

 Ultimately there’s a lot to consider when it comes to buying a new small car, as the number of brands, models and additional extras make it a bit confusing, as well as stressful.
 As a result, it’s recommended to shop around, and to visit as many dealerships as possible to find the best fit for you.
 With small cars increasing in popularity, you’ll no doubt find a good fit for you, as well as a great deal if you know where to look.

-Canstar Blue commissioned Colmar Brunton to survey 9,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have bought a new car from a dealership in the last three years – in this case, 913 people.
+Canstar Blue surveyed 9,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased a new small car from a dealership in the last three years – in this case, 631 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.